 At the end, you get a wine tasting.

-Where: R. do Choupelo 250, Gaia
+📍R. do Choupelo 250, Gaia

 Real Companhia Velha

-Where: R. Azevedo Magalhães 314, Gaia
+📍R. Azevedo Magalhães 314, Gaia

-Sandeman Museum Cellar
+Sandeman Cellar Museum

 It was worth the effort, because along with its longevity, it is also one of the most internationally recognized brands.
 Besides, who hasn’t noticed the figure of the man in the cape and black sombrero?

-“The Sandeman Dog”, the brand image, was painted in the 1920s by George Massiot Brown, in an allusion to the black cape of the Coimbra students and the sombrero (hat) typical of Jerez.
+“The Sandeman Dog”, the brand image, was painted in the 1920s by George Massiot Brown, in an allusion to the black cape of the Coimbra students and the typical sombrero (hat) of Jerez.

-Where: Largo Miguel Bombarda 3, Gaia
+📍 Largo Miguel Bombarda 3, Gaia

 Graham’s Port Wine Cellars